-Mark Hampton (PhD, 1998) Associate Professor of History (tenured) at Lingnan University, Hong Kong, since January 2007; Associate Dean (Undergraduate Studies) of the Faculty of Arts, Director of the Centre for Cinema Studies, and Warden of the Jockey Club New Hall.
+Mark Hampton (PhD, 1998) Associate Professor of History (tenured) at Lingnan University, Hong Kong, since January 2007; Warden of the Jockey Club New Hall.
 Before moving to Hong Kong, he was Associate Professor (tenured) and Assistant Professor at Wesleyan College, Macon, GA, 1999-2006.
 He has held visiting appointments at the University of Hong Kong and Sookmyung Women's University.
 He is the winner of the Nonie A. and William F. Quillian Distinguished Teaching award (Wesleyan College, 2003) and a Teaching Excellence Award (Lingnan University, 2014).
 His books include Visions of the Press in Britain, 1850-1950 (University of Illinois Press, 2004); Hong Kong and British Culture, 1945-1997 (Manchester University Press, 2016); Anglo-American Media Interactions (co-edited with Joel H. Wiener; Palgrave, 2007), and The Cultural Construction of the British World (co-edited with Barry Crosbie; Manchester University Press, 2016).
 He is co-editor of the journal Media History (since 2005).
 He is currently working on a project on Hong Kong and British Radicals since 1840, funded by Hong Kong's Research Grants Council.
 In addition, he is general editor of a 6-volume collection entitled Cultural History of Media, under contract with Bloomsbury, and is serving as co-editor of volume 5, which covers the period 1800-1920.

 Cheryl Hudson (PhD, 2011) is currently Lecturer in American History at the University of Liverpool.
 Cheryl Hudson and Gareth Davies's book, Ronald Reagan and the 1980s: Perceptions, Policies, Legacies , was published by New York: Palgrave MacMillan, 2008.
 Her article, "An ‘Un-American Experiment’: Jane Addams’ Lessons from Pullman,” was published in the Journal of American Studies in 2013.
 She recently co-edited Why Academic Freedom Matters (2016) with Joanna Williams.
 Recipient of British Association for American Studies 2017 Founders' Award.
 Recognition as a Fellow of the UK's Higher Education Academy.

 Robert Hutton (PhD, 2009) is senior lecturer and university historian in the Department of History of the University of Tennessee in Knoxville.
-His first book, Bloody Breathitt: Politics & Violence in the Appalachian South , received awards from the Appalachian Studies Association, the Appalachian Writers' Association, the Kentucky Historical Society (where he was also a research fellow).
+He is currently completing Bearing the Torch, an institutional history of the University of Tennessee's Knoxville campus.
+His latest research article, "Sleuthing for Mr. Crow: Detective William Baldwin and the Business of White Supremacy, appears in the May2019 issue of the Journal of Southern History.
+He contributed essays to two recent anthologies, Appalachian Reckoning (WVU Press, 2019), and Reconsidering Southern Labor History: Race, Class, and Power (University Press of Florida, 2018).
+His first book, Bloody Breathitt: Politics & Violence in the Appalachian South (University Press of Kentucky, 2009), received three awards.
 His essays have appeared in The Tribune (UK), Jacobin, the History News Network, and the Society of US Intellectual History blog.
-He is an active member of the United Campus Workers/Communication Workers of America (Local 3865).
+He is an active member of the United Campus Workers (Communication Workers of America, Local 3865).